|

 Figure 10D-7.
 Example of Pedestrian Barriers at an Offset Highway-Light

-This figure illustrates an example of pedestrian barriers used
+Rail Transit Crossing This figure illustrates an example of pedestrian barriers used

 at an offset highway-light rail transit crossing.
 A legend shows

+a black arrow indicating the direction of travel.
 The figure shows an intersection of a horizontal roadway with two

 vertical lanes of a roadway with two light rail transit tracks shown